nf2337/Mapping-Global-Foodscapes/tutorial3.md

 Notice that you’re only displaying the top 10 countries from which migrants to Spain originate.
 If you want to display the rest of the world, that’s easy.

 From your Layers Panel, right click World-Map, and duplicate the layer.
 Rename it basemap.
-Now, right click basemap > Properties > Symbology, and revert to Single Symbol, and change the fill.
+Now, right click **Basemap > Properties > Symbology, and revert to Single Symbol**, and change the fill.
 I changed mine to diagonal lines.

 Here’s what you should have so far.

 ![Image 8](/Mapping-Global-Foodscapes/assets/img/Tutorial-3/8-Tutorial-3.png)

-Mapping Flow
+## Mapping Flow

 Please note that this part of the tutorial is from Anita Graser’s [Free and Open Source GIS Ramblings](https://anitagraser.com/2019/05/04/flow-maps-in-qgis-no-plugins-needed/)

-What if, instead of a chloropleth map, I want actual arrows showing the flow to Spain.
+What if, instead of a c**hloropleth map**, I want actual arrows showing the flow to Spain.
 Let’s look at how to do that!

 First, we’ll need to turn out polygons of countries into a series of points, from which we can map flow.
-For this, go to Vector > Geometry Tool > Centroids.
-For Input Layer, choose the Basemap, then Run it.
+For this, go to **Vector > Geometry Tool > Centroids**.
+For **Input Layer**, choose the Basemap, then Run it.

 ![Image 9](/Mapping-Global-Foodscapes/assets/img/Tutorial-3/9-Tutorial-3.png)

-Now you have an additional layer called Centroids, which is dots that QGIS has placed in the middle of each country polygon.
+Now you have an additional layer called **Centroids**, which is dots that QGIS has placed in the middle of each country polygon.

-Go to Layers > Add Layer > Add/Edit Virtual Layer.
+Go to **Layers > Add Layer > Add/Edit Virtual Layer**.
 Here, we’ll instruct QGIS to make a series of lines connecting the dots to reveal migration flows.

 Copy and paste the below into the Query, the click Add: